 "Oops.
 I told you to brush your teeth and you ignored me and then I started to yell.
 I'm sorry.
 That's now how we relate to people we love.
 Let's try a do-over."

 This is a great way to interrupt things when you're headed down a bad road.
 Get down on your child's level and make a warm connection.
 Look in her eyes.
+Touch her.

 "Ok, let's try this again, Sweetie.
 It's teeth brushing time!
 How can we work as a team here to get those germs off your teeth?"

 5. An ounce of prevention is worth a pound of cure.

 - Before transitions, give ample warning AND spend a few minutes connecting with your child.

 - Think about what usually triggers problems for your child and take pre-emptive action.